Aircraft General Knowledge (AGK)

 Loss of oil pressure

 As we already discussed, when powered hydraulically, the system uses the engine oil to function.
 The pitch of the blades is mechanically limited to help us in failures.
-When oil pressure is lost, the propellor blades will set by spring force to the fine pitch setting (high RPM) making it a fixed pitch propellor and us able to land safely.
+In many single-engine, non-feathering constant-speed propellors, loss of oil pressure drives the blades toward fine pitch/high RPM, making it behave more like a fixed pitch propellor and keeping us able to land safely.
 This also needs a limited airspeed and limited engine RPM setting as the engine RPM can now be exceeded by the low propellor drag.

 Engine Instruments (8)